Square vs. PayPal: Which One Is Best for Fees and Payments?

 Payment Processing

-The winner of the PayPal credit card processing vs Square payments rivalry is still unclear.
-We’ll be straightforward with you here — Square’s credit card processing approach is mostly enjoyable only for small businesses because of the quick setup and predictable rates.
-Meanwhile, PayPal enables international payments and dynamic currency exchange, which are must-haves for global operators.
-The fees on both platforms when it comes to Square vs PayPal payment processing are up for debate, though.
-For the sake of an accurate and transparent PayPal to Square comparison, let’s take a look at the current credit card processing fees.
+It’s hard to determine a clear winner in this category.
+Square offers better support for small businesses with its quick setup and predictable rates.
+Meanwhile, PayPal can handle international payments and dynamic currency exchange, which are must-haves for international vendors.
+For the sake of an accurate and transparent PayPal to Square comparison, let’s take a look at their credit card processing fees.

 PayPal